Squeezing enhanced nonreciprocal quantum correlations via Barnett effect

 \section{Conclusion}

-In summary, we have investigated the generation of fundamental quantum correlations specifically entanglement, EPR steering, and quantum discord within a magnon-molecular system.
-Our findings demonstrate nonreciprocal entanglement, quantum and EPR steering can be generated and control via the Barnett frequency shift $\Delta_B$.
+In summary, we have investigated the generation of fundamental quantum correlations specifically entanglement, and quantum discord within a magnon-molecular system with magnon squeezing.
+Our findings demonstrate nonreciprocal entanglement, and quantum discord can be generated and control via the Barnett frequency shift $\Delta_B$.
 All the quantum corrections are enhanced when $\Delta_B<0$ and dramatically suppressed when $\Delta_B>0$.
-Furthermore, by appropriately tuning the system parameters, perfect nonreciprocity of bipartite and tripartite entanglement can be achieved with our system.
-More interestingly, the generated entanglements demonstrate remarkable thermal robustness, remaining significant even at temperatures approaching 6000 K. This exceptional resilience originates from the collective and high-frequency vibrational nature of the molecular ensemble, which leads to strong effective coupling strengths that dominate over thermal noise.
+Furthermore, by appropriately tuning the system parameters (e.g. phase $\theta$, squeezing parameter $\chi$, Barnett frequency shift $\Delta_B$, cavity detuning $\Delta_a$, magnon detuning $\Delta_m$ etc), perfect nonreciprocity of bipartite and tripartite entanglement can be achieved with our system.
+More interestingly, the generated entanglements demonstrate remarkable thermal robustness, remaining significant even at high temperatures.
+This exceptional resilience originates from the collective and high-frequency vibrational nature of the molecular ensemble, which leads to strong effective coupling strengths that dominate over thermal noise.
 Consequently, our results suggest that the proposed magnon-molecular system provides a promising platform for realizing high-temperature quantum information processing and quantum sensing, where robust and tunable nonreciprocal entanglement can be harnessed without the need for cryogenic cooling.